SuneGadegaard/MifPA/clustering/graph_editing/readMe.md

-This folder contains code for performing graph editing on a given graph, G=(V,A).
+This folder contains code for performing graph editing on a given graph, $G=(V,A)$.
-The code uses a data-file format consisting of labels for the nodes, V, of the graph, an adjacency matrix defining the graph, and upper and lower bounds on the clusters in the graph computed.
+The code uses a data-file format consisting of labels for the nodes, $V$, of the graph, an adjacency matrix defining the graph, and upper and lower bounds on the clusters in the graph computed.
 The adjacency matrix is called X and X[i][j]=1 if and only if there is an arc from node i to node j in G. That is, if (i,j)\in A
 For simplicity, we assume that |V|=n